Pr0methean/BetterRandom/README.md

 * Have several different PRNG algorithms available, all with the same interfaces.
 * Reseed PRNGs as often as possible, ideally with a seed source that continues to receive entropy in parallel with your simulation.

+# Supported environments

+BetterRandom requires many Java 8 features, but should work on any JVM that has them.
+Continuous integration takes place in the following environments:

+* Linux (on Travis): OpenJDK 8, Oracle JDK 8
+* Cygwin (on Appveyor): JDK 8 (unclear whether Oracle or OpenJDK)

+Continuous integration for the following environments is a work in progress:

+* Oracle JDK 9 (on Travis, currently not working properly with Maven)
+* OS X (on Travis)
+* MinGW (on Appveyor)

+Continuous integration on BSD isn't likely any time soon, since no free providers of it seem to be integrated with GitHub.

 # Alternative random number generators